onelogin/terraform-provider-onelogin/docs/resources/onelogin_user_custom_attributes.md

 # onelogin_user_custom_attributes Resource

 This resource allows you to manage custom user attributes in OneLogin.

-> **Note:** Due to a bug in the OneLogin API (returning "Missing param: user_field"), creating, updating, and deleting custom attribute definitions must currently be done through the OneLogin UI.
-Once created, you can use this resource to set the values for those attributes on specific users.
+You can:

+1. Create, read, update, and delete custom attribute definitions
+2. Set, update, and remove custom attribute values for specific users

 ## Example Usage